boid-com/boidValidator/README.md

 This Json is an array of groups.
 The jobs are in the /cron/jobs folder.
 Jobs in a group are run sequentially, but you can run multiple groups in parallel to customize and optimize your validator node jobs.

+### Setup Croneos
+View the readme in the croneos folder for more instructions.

 ### Performance tweaks